Rxfa/Rxfa/README.md

 ## 👨🏿‍💻About me
 I'm a Computer Science and Engineering student at the Instituto Superior de Engenharia de Lisboa.

-I have a burning passion for technology, web development, and cybersecurity and plan to have a very fulfilling career combining all three.
+I have a burning passion for web development and cybersecurity and plan to have an accomplished career combining those two.

 Those who know me would describe me as a curious, driven, and genuine individual.